-There has been an overwhelming geographical research focus on the Asian region with almost 41% of all publications included pertaining to this.
-Table 2 summarizes this geographical distribution.
-The growth in European THEI research is evident, with 24.2% of the total number of published articles identified.
-This is closely followed by researchers focusing on the Americas, with 22% of the total.
-In stark contrast there continues to be very little research (3) conducted in the African and Oceania (8) regions.
-Equally, it is noted there are very few (6) investigating multiple regions.
+There has been an overwhelming geographical research focus on the Asian region with almost 41% of all articles included in this study pertaining to this.
+Table 2 summarises this geographical distribution.
+The growth in European TEI research is evident, with 24.2% of the total number of published articles identified.
+This is closely followed by researchers focusing on the Americas, with 22% of the total articles.
+In stark contrast there continues to be very little research (3 articles) conducted in the African and Oceania (8 articles) regions.
+Equally, we note very few articles (6) investigating multiple regions.

-Table 2.
-Geographical focus of the THEI publications, 1989-2018
+Table 2 -Geographical focus of the TEI articles, 1989-2018